microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-managingprojects.md

 If the view is empty, you need to create a new Microclimate connection: [Managing Microclimate connections](mdteclipsemanagingconnections).

 When you have a connection, you can expand it in the view to see your projects.
 Each project shows the application status and the build status.
 A context menu on each project enables you to open your application in a browser, view application and build logs, restart in debug mode, and much more.
-The first thing you might want to do is import your project into Eclipse so you can start editing files.
+The first thing you might want to do is import your project into the Eclipse workspace so you can start editing files.
 This also makes your source available for debugging.
+If there are no projects showing for your connection, create new projects or import existing projects into Microclimate using the Microclimate UI.
+The tools do not support project creation or import.

 ## Project actions